Nature Camp Staff

 Prior to stepping into her current position, Sarah was involved with various educational efforts in the Upper Valley.
 She earned her MS in Environmental Studies from Antioch University New England where she concentrated in Education.
 Sarah loves living in the Upper Valley and the lifestyle it affords her.
 She is an outdoor enthusiast and enjoys skiing and snowshoeing in the winter, gardening in the summer, and hiking with her dogs all year round.

-MEET EAMON
+MEET KELLY

 MADISON ALDERMAN